Comparing ReNew Energy Global (RNW) and Its Peers

 ReNew Energy Global’s rivals have higher revenue and earnings than ReNew Energy Global.
 ReNew Energy Global is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of recent recommendations for ReNew Energy Global and its rivals, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for ReNew Energy Global and its rivals, as reported by MarketBeat.

 |Sell Ratings